Get a quote

 • Keep your audience at a safe distance from the point of ignition.

-• Keep a hose, bucket of water, or a fire extinguisher nearby.
+• Take steps to prevent fires, such as keeping a hose, bucket of water, or a fire extinguisher nearby.

-• Keep your wits about you – drinking alcohol and lighting fireworks is a recipe for disaster.
+• Keep your wits about you – drinking alcohol and lighting fireworks is a recipe for tragedy.

 If your home is damaged, call the fire department and try your best to (safely!) prevent your home from experiencing further damage.